 The Val des Dix, photographed from around the Cabane des Dix.
 The snow-capped Pigne d’Arolla is visible in the upper right corner of the first shot.
 Back in 2005, it was a long way over the Glacier de Tsena Réfien before we reached its summit.

-*After writing this post, I realized that some of my previous posts already contain visual stories.
-So, I will just continue with it, but now a bit more intentionally.
+*After writing this post, I realized that some of my previous posts already contain visual stories, such as this one.
+I will just continue with it, but now more intentionally.